FloydSteevSanthmayer/FloydSteevSanthmayer/README.md

   - A/B testing and KPI design for measurable experiments
   - Interactive dashboard development for stakeholder reporting
   - Building reproducible, production-ready data workflows

-- **📈 Impact**
-  - Translate complex datasets into dashboards and reports that inform business decisions and measure outcomes.
 ---

 ## 🧰 Tech & Tools